Kladruby (Tachov District): History

 The Kladruby village was founded together with the Kladruby Monastery in 1115.
 Around 1233, a new royal town was founded by King Wenceslaus I. Due to power struggles between the King Wenceslaus IV and Archbishop Jan of Jenštejn at the end of the 14th century and the Hussite Wars in the first half of the 15th century, the monastery lost its influence and economic decline occurred.
 The monastery had to sell off its property and the German inhabitants of the town returned to Germany.

 At the end of the 15th and the beginning of the 16th century, the development of crafts took place in Kladruby.
-In the second half of the 16th century, the town received variousprivileges from the monastery abbots and from the emperors Maximilian II and Rudolf II.
+In the second half of the 16th century, the town received various privileges from the monastery abbots and from the emperors Maximilian II and Rudolf II.
 Prosperity ended due to the Thirty Years' War, during which the town and monastery were repeatedly looted.
 During the war, the population of Kladruby decreased significantly.
 The town was resettled by German immigrants, who gradually formed the majority.
 In 1785, the monastery was abolished by the decree of Emperor Joseph II.
 In 1825, the former monastery was acquired by the Windisch-Graetz family, who had converted the building into a brewery.

 Transport

-The D5 motorway (part of the European route E50) from Plzeň to the Czech-German border in Rozvadov passes through the municipal territory.
+The D5 motorway (part of the European route E50) from Plzeň to the Czech-German border in Rozvadov runs through the municipal territory.